 - A new retelling, which takes themes and/or motifs from the fairy tale and reshapes them into something else

 Whichever type you’re doing, the problem with any retelling is that readers already know the story.
 As a writer, it becomes your job to surprise them.
-Make it fresh, get some suspense in there and make them feel that perhaps they don’t know what’s going to happen after all.
+Make it fresh, and make them feel that perhaps they don’t know what’s going to happen after all.

 It never ceases to amaze me how versatile fairy tales are, and how many people they captivate for all kinds of reasons.
 I’m so new to all of this — writing, studying and retelling, and hearing/reading other people’s experiences with fairy tales is rather daunting.
 But at the end of the day, it doesn’t matter.
 We’re all just people with a common interest, and we all have our own opinions to bring to the fairy tale table.
 None are right, and none are wrong.
 And there lies their magic.